axi-platform/legacy/README.md

 ### 2. Everyone must be able to use, deploy and develop with Axi.

 > Technology alone is not enough.
-Technology must intersect with the liberal arts and the humanities, to create new ideas and experiences that pusha society forward. - [WWDC 2017](https://developer.apple.com/wwdc)
+Technology must intersect with the liberal arts and the humanities, to create new ideas and experiences that push society forward. - [WWDC 2017](https://developer.apple.com/wwdc)

 1 - Service **Developers**